 – negatively stating “I can’t afford this” instead of asking “How can I afford this?”

 Honestly, there’s SO much more I want to talk about in this book, but that would become a 10,000-word post.
 It’s better for you to read the book and truly develop a rich mindset.
 There may be parts where you disagree with his views.
-For example, I couldn’t relate to a few of his examples that I mentioned above.
+It’s normal because we’re not all the same person.
+For example, I couldn’t relate to a few of the examples that I mentioned above.
 But, you can still learn a lot from him and his book!
 From my experience and what I’ve seen, it’s important to not be arrogant or ignorant but to have an open mind.

 “If you don’t go through life with an open mind, you will find a lot of closed doors.”